badeand/sustainpedaladapter/README.md

 # Sustain pedal adapter
 Simple adapter from sustain pedal to sustain MIDI signal.

-This repositor contains:
+This repository contains:
  - 3D models of case
  - Schematics
- - Firmware
+ - Firmware (Arduino)
+ - Small applicaton (Max patch) to configure and test adapter

 I bought new fancy and small MIDI controllers lacking sustain pedal jack input and really missed this feature.